TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/clojure/index.md

   (println "Hello, World!"))

 (main)

 ```

 {% endraw %}

-[Hello World](https://sampleprograms.io/projects/hello-world) in [Clojure](https://sampleprograms.io/languages/clojure) was written by:
+Hello World in [Clojure](https://sampleprograms.io/languages/clojure) was written by:

 - Parker Johansen

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Dec 23 2018 15:29:16.
-The solution was first committed on Dec 22 2018 21:06:24.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution